odido-community/odido-community.github.io/docs/hardware/zyxel-wx5600.md

 - **Single SSID** operation for entire home network

 ## Configuration Options
 The Zyxel WX5600-T0 is configured automatically via the main router.
-There are no congifuration settings to be changed on the devices directly.
+There are no configuration settings to be changed on the devices directly.

 ## Admin Access
 - Default access via browser at the assigned IP (e.g., `192.168.1.x`)